anishathalye/git-remote-dropbox/CONTRIBUTING.md

 Want to hack on git-remote-dropbox?
 Awesome!

-You may find the documentation in [DESIGN.rst][design] and the source code helpful.
+You may find the documentation in [DESIGN.md][design] and the source code helpful.

 If there are [open issues][issues], you're more than welcome to work on those -